 Planning documents are one measure used to assess the financial, managerial, and technical capacity of a water system.
 Please contact your ODW regional office if you have questions concerning your planning documents.

 Pre-Contract Requirements

 Applicants must complete the following steps prior to receiving a DWSRF contract.
-These are not required for a complete application submittal.
+These are not required (but highly recommended) prior to submittal of a complete project application.